Skip to content

 description=(

-"The start date of the event in YYYY-MM-DD, YYYY-MM, or YYYY format."
+"The event's start date, written in YYYY-MM-DD, YYYY-MM, or YYYY format."

 ),